 ]]>

-The European Union developed the Digital Operational Resilience Act (DORA) and the Markets in Cryptoassets Regulation (MiCA), two regulatory standards that aim to improve the stability and security of the European Union financial system.
-However, even though both standards contribute to a more solid and reliable financial ecosystem, there are some notable differences between both regulations.
+The European Union developed the Digital Operational Resilience Act (DORA) and the Markets in Cryptoassets Regulation (MiCA), two regulatory standards that aim to improve the stability and security of the European Union’s financial system.
+However, even though both standards contribute to a more solid and reliable financial ecosystem, there are some notable differences between the regulations.
 Below, we will learn about the main differences between the DORA and MiCA regulations of the European Union.

 Purpose

 The Digital Operational Resilience Act (DORA) and the Markets in Cryptoassets Regulation (MiCA) are European Union regulations that serve different purposes.
-For example, the Digital Operational Resilience Act (DORA) aims to ensure the resilience of financial institutions and service providers to information technology risks and to reduce the risk of cyberattack communication (ICT).
+For example, the Digital Operational Resilience Act (DORA) aims to ensure the resilience of financial institutions and service providers to information technology risks and to reduce the risk of cyberattacks on communication (ICT).

 For its part, the Cryptoasset Markets Regulation (MiCA) aims to create a regulatory framework for cryptoassets within the member states of the European Union, providing greater legal certainty and protection, both to consumers and to the market in general.